 Medical Malpractice Diagnostic Errors and Second Opinions

-A growing number of hospitals and medical professionals now recommend that patients who receive a diagnosis for a serious disease obtain a second opinion.
+To ensure proper medical treatment, a growing number of hospitals and medical professionals now recommend that patients who receive a diagnosis for a serious disease obtain a second opinion.
 Our Atlanta medical malpractice attorneys agree that this is an effective way to help prevent unnecessary treatment, or the failure to properly treat a disease.

-It is also especially important to have second opinions for commonly misdiagnosed diseases, such as chronic obstructive pulmonary disease.
+It is also especially important to get second opinions for commonly misdiagnosed diseases, such as chronic obstructive pulmonary disease.
 According to one study by the National Jewish Health in Denver, 50% of patients diagnosed with chronic pulmonary disease had earlier been diagnosed with untreated asthma.
 These types of statistics are very concerning.

 All information is kept strictly confidential, and there is no fee for your initial consultation.
 We handle medical error cases across the state of Georgia, including Columbus, Johns Creek, Atlanta, Marietta, and Conyers.